AVEVA/AVEVA-Samples-CloudOperations/basic_samples/OmfIngress/DotNet/OmfIngressClientLibraries/OmfIngressClientLibraries/README.md

 ## Clients

-Devices sending OMF messages each need their own unique clientId and clientSecret.
-The clientId and secret are used to authenticate the requests, and the clientId is used route messages to the proper topic(s).
+Devices sending OMF messages each need a clientId and clientSecret.
+The clientId is used route messages to the proper topic(s).
 ClientIds may be mapped to at most one topic per namespace.
 For more details on Clients see the [Client Credential Client Documentation](https://ocs-docs.osisoft.com/Documentation/Identity/Identity_ClientCredentialClient.html).

 ## Topics